 Think of informal meeting minutes as a meeting summary.
 The templates and forms you use are ultimately up to you.
 Just because they’re less formal doesn’t mean informal minutes are less useful.

 Remember, the minutes of your meetings are there to help your organization be more collaborative, transparent, and efficient.
-Keep that in mind and whatever form or template you choose to use for your meeting minutes will work just fine.
+Keep that in mind and whatever form or template you choose will work just fine.

 The only additional meeting-related document you’ll need to worry about now is the agenda.
 Good thing we’ve got more than 80 meeting minutes templates for you to choose from.
 Get them in Word Doc or Google Doc (or add them to your free Hugo account)👇